yertto/freebase/README.markdown

 # Freebase

-UI for searching topics on http://freebase.com
+Search topics on http://freebase.com , filtered by Topic and Domain.